Are you planning a trip to Kentucky and are looking for the best things to do in Lexington KY? This guide has you covered!

 Address: 416 Rebmann Ln, Lexington, KY 40504

 The beautiful state of Kentucky is filled with parks, botanical gardens, and arboretums.
-Get lost in your zone in the total peace and tranquility mother nature has to offer!
-And you can do it at The Arboretum in Lexington!
+Get lost in your zone in the total peace and tranquility mother nature has to offer at The Arboretum in Lexington.

 This gorgeous 100-acre garden was recognized as the official botanical garden of the state of Kentucky in 2000 and is easily one of the most popular even today.

-You will find a garden on-site dedicated to native plant collections and even a Childrenʻs Garden!
-It will also be a great introduction to the remaining botanical gardens and arboretums across the state of Kentucky.
+You will find a garden on-site dedicated to native plant collections and even a Children’s Garden.

-With different kinds of plants and interesting vibes, The Arboretum in Lexington and the aforementioned arboretums in the state are truly tranquil and great for anyone who wants to relax!
+With different kinds of plants and interesting vibes, The Arboretum in Lexington is truly tranquil and great for anyone who wants to relax.

 Address: University of Kentucky, 500 Alumni Dr, Lexington, KY 40503